bayugyug/rest-api-booking/README.md

 ### Notes

         [x] The formula in determining the nearest location GPS coordinates

                 - Earth radius is 3959 in miles

                 - Earth radius is 6371 in km

+        [x] Api is using the nearest 50KM as default

 ### Reference